Endorsed by Executive Council, 17 June 2009; revised 5 November 2013; revised 30 April 2014, revised January 6 2016; revised 7 December 2016

 Staff members providing "essential services" during a "closed" period are entitled to equivalent time off at a later date, but not to overtime pay.
 A staff member on vacation, sick leave or unpaid leave, or who is not scheduled to work on a day when UW is "closed" is not entitled to equivalent time off later.
 Staff members who come to work and find out on arrival that UW is "closed" may leave if they wish.

 When a decision to "close" is made by the Provost, such a decision will specify whether the closing is "immediate" or at a stated hour and will be conveyed to departmental offices, as well as being posted to UW's homepage.
 Local broadcast, web and social media can be expected to carry the announcement.
 Unless otherwise specified, the closing continues from that hour until 6:00 a.m. the next day.
-At the hour designated for closing, employees (except those providing "essential services") are entitled to leave, without loss of pay.
+At the hour designated for closing, employees (except those providing "essential services") are entitled to leave, without loss of pay, and are expected to continue any work that can be done remotely in accordance with the current flexible work guidelines.
 As seems reasonable, a Department Head may give permission, for employees to leave sooner.
 A class or examination that starts before the specified closing hour can continue no later than the specified closing time.

-A decision to "close" on a Saturday (when no classes are scheduled), Sunday or holiday may be made by the Director of Police Services, who will notify the Provost and Director of Custodial and Grounds Services, as well as the Associate Vice-President, Communications, who will make announcements, as appropriate.
-Any department (e.g., the Library) that has scheduled activities, or staff scheduled to work, overnight or on a weekend day or holiday is responsible for notifying Police Services of an emergency contact person.
-Such departments are also responsible for maintaining their own plan for cancelling activities, notifying staff of a "closing", or sending staff home, as appropriate, when the Director of Police Services decides to "close" the campus.
+A decision to "close" on a Saturday (when no classes are scheduled), Sunday or holiday may be made by the Director of the Special Constable Service, who will notify the Provost and Associate Director, Parking, Grounds and Transportation, as well as the Associate Vice-President, Communications, who will make announcements, as appropriate.
+Any department (e.g., the Library) that has scheduled activities, or staff scheduled to work, overnight or on a weekend day or holiday is responsible for notifying the Special Constable Service of an emergency contact person.
+Such departments are also responsible for maintaining their own plan for cancelling activities, notifying staff of a "closing", or sending staff home, as appropriate, when the Director of the Special Constable Service decides to "close" the campus.
 The principles set out in this document regarding payment of staff will apply.

 When UW stays open in severe weather